standsleeping/design-kit/docs/reference/component-contract.md

 ### Validation scope

 `validatePropTypes` runs only at storybook scan time (`scanPool` in `storybook.js`) and at contract-test time (`pages/contract-tests.html`).
-Production render calls do not validate — `render(props)` accepts whatever is passed and trusts the caller.
+Production render calls do not validate. `render(props)` accepts whatever is passed and trusts the caller.
 Callers are the boundary; pass valid props, or expect undefined behavior.

 ### Why `function` is not a type